portworx/px-docs/scheduler/kubernetes/install.md

 3. Persistent Volume Claims
 4. Persistent Volumes

-Portworx also comes with two install options for Kubernetes:

-1. PX-OCI - runs Portworx as OCI (Open Container Initiative) container [**RECOMMENDED**]
-2. PX-Container - runs Portworx as Docker container

 <a name="prereqs-section"></a>
 ## Prerequisites

 * *VERSIONS*: Portworx recommends running with Kubernetes 1.7.5 or newer
     - If your Kubernetes cluster version is between 1.6.0 and 1.6.4, you will need to set `mas=true` when creating the spec (see [install section](#install) below), to allow Portworx to run on the Kubernetes master node.
-    - If your Kubernetes cluster is older than 1.6, follow [these](flexvolume.html) instructions to run Kubernetes with flexvolume (not recommended and has limited features).
 * *SHARED MOUNTS*: If you are running Docker v1.12, you *must* configure Docker to allow shared mounts propagation (see [instructions](/knowledgebase/shared-mount-propogation.html)), as otherwise Kubernetes will not be able to install Portworx.<br/> Newer versions of Docker have shared mounts propagation already enabled, so no additional actions are required.
 * *FIREWALL*: Ensure ports 9001-9004 are open between the Kubernetes nodes that will run Portworx.<br/> Also ensure ports 9001-9015 are open for "localhost" (generally, this is a default firewalls setting, so in most cases no actions will be required to enable "localhost" ports).
 * *NTP*: Ensure all nodes running PX are time-synchronized, and NTP service is configured and running.